clebert/cybernaut/docs/recipes/testing-with-docker.md

 # Testing with Docker

-End-to-end tests written with Cybernaut can be run in a Docker container.
+Tests written with Cybernaut can be run in a Docker container.
 This has the advantage of being able to run them independently of the environment and under reproducible conditions.

 *Note: The provided [example][example] can serve as a reference implementation.*